-After running the command, you'll see the parameters and a list of network names (SSIDs) and their corresponding sender MAC address (BSSID).
+After running the command, you'll see the parameters, a list of network names (SSIDs), and their corresponding sender MAC address (BSSID).

 Now your network should show up as an available network.

-You can not read the password that the user entered to join your network, but you can see the MAC address as well as the signal strength.
+You can not read the password that the user entered to join your network, but you can see the MAC address and signal strength.